 In other circumstances, the testator may have forgotten to identify and bequest an asset in the will.
 He or she may have acquired a property after the will was written, and forgotten to update the will with a codicil.

 Second, a beneficiary may have died before, or predeceased, the testator.
-If the testator did not name a contingent (secondary) beneficiary or include a method of distribution, like per stripes, to accommodate this scenario, then the dead beneficiary’s inheritance also redirects to the residue of the estate.
+If the testator did not name a contingent beneficiary (as opposed to the primary beneficiary) or include a method of distribution, like per stirpes, to accommodate this scenario.
+In either of these cases, the dead beneficiary’s inheritance also redirects to the residue of the estate.

 Note that any assets that are meant to transfer to a beneficiary after the asset holder dies, such as a life insurance death benefit or a payable-on-death bank account, typically do not become part of the residuary estate unless the beneficiary is already dead.

-Create your will through the Policygenius app with the help of simple, step-by-step instructions.
+Create your will with Policygenius with the help of simple, step-by-step instructions.